doubleopen-project/doubleopen-publications/publication.md

 ------------------------------------------------------

 ## Commercial Tools for Open Source Compliance
-For the purposes of the project and this survey, evaluation made on commercial tools has been based on what provisions are mainly lacking in FOSS tools.
+For the purposes of the project and this survey, evaluation made on commercial tools has been based on what features are mainly lacking in FOSS tools.
 Primarily these features are integration with development tools and security vulnarability scanning.
 Practically all commercial tools provide some type of security vulnarability scanning therefore the integration of the tool has been taken under surveillance.
 The information has been gathered from the respective websites of every commercial tool provider.

 **Extensive integrations (over 15 advertised integrations)**